16 tricks for cheaper train fares

 What is the current energy price cap?

-This new energy price cap will come into play on 1 January and will remain in place until 31 March.
-In February 2025, there will be another announcement which will detail what the price cap will be from 1 April 2025.
+This new energy price cap will come into play on 1 April and will remain in place until 30 June.

 How much will you pay under the new energy price cap?